 I live in a Star Wars Fandom household.
 I’m pretty sure the main reason my Gen-X, Comic-Con loving husband agreed to have kids was that so he would have an excuse to buy every Star Wars Lego in existence and drag his ancient Millennium Falcon action figure out of the garage.
 He tried, unsuccessfully, to get me to wear a Carrie Fisher costume to a party (nope).
 We met Mark Hamil once before he became relevant again and it was the highlight of our week.

 I may not be as nuts about the Star Wars universe as he is, but I do like it.
 It speaks to me like it does to so many, about the universal themes of good and evil and the ordinary heroes that lie within us all.
 It is where I learned to be fearful of creepy dudes who lick their lips their too much.
 And the character who changes everything is not the hero we worship from afar but the wrinkly, wizened old dude who hangs out behind the dumpster and looks like he might smell weird.

 So without further ado, in honor of this auspicious May the Fourth I’m happy to present the Top 5 Lessons Vet Teams Can Learn From Yoda:

 So much of what we deal with, the anger and the nastiness from upset clients, has nothing to do with us, no matter how it may feel at the time.
 Fear- of illness, of guilt, of money issues, of losing their pet- it can make people insane, especially around the holidays.
-(And you know it’s a full moon this Christmas, right?
-The first one in 38 years?
-Have fun!)

 But we are vet Jedi (Veti?), and we know that we need to respond to anger not with more anger, but by addressing the underlying fear.
 Think Luke versus Vader in that last confrontation.
 It takes a long time to perfect this one, but you always have to try.